Chris Hani: Influence

 Hani was a charismatic leader, with significant support among the radical anti-apartheid youth.
 At the time of his death, he was the most popular ANC leader after his senior, Nelson Mandela.
-Following the legalisation of the ANC, Hani's support for the negotiation process with the apartheid government was critical in keeping the militants in line.
+Following the legalisation of the ANC, His support for the negotiation process with the apartheid government was critical in keeping the militants in line.
+Despite starting off as an advocate for armed resistance, he was able to adapt to the needs of the people and moved towards peaceful political negotiations.Hani also played a critical role in deepening the alliance between the SCAP, ANC and Congress of South African Trade Unions (COSATU).
+These relationships played a big role in the success of the anti apartheid resistance movement.
+Chris Hani became a global figure for anti apartheid and resistance movements around the world.

+In Poland the far right for years has supported Waluś and praised his racist murder.
+In April 2025, the Never Again Association published a report on this phenomenon.

 Honours

 In 1993, French philosopher Jacques Derrida dedicated Spectres de Marx (1993) to Hani.